mrlegowatch/HeadFirstDesignPatternsSwift/README.md

 * Each chapter has its own Swift Playground illustrating the evolution of sample code into one or two design patterns.
 * Each Playground page represends a step in the evolution of a design pattern, or a variation.
 * The final Playground page for each chapter includes Swift source files.
+The Playground page itself only contains the final "test" code, corresponding (usually) to the main() function in the Java code.
+The advantage of this is that it forces consideration of access (public, internal, private, or fileprivate), since the playground itself can only access the public parts.
-* Where relevant, comments with "IN SWIFT" indicate deviations from the Java sample code, in order to conform to Swift requirements or best practices.
+* Where relevant, comments with *"IN SWIFT"* indicate deviations from the Java sample code, in order to conform to Swift requirements or best practices.

 ## Chapters:
 * Strategy Pattern